miners-online/website/packages/website/docs/blog/posts/unifi-vpn-with-active-directory-and-radius.md

 ---
 title: 'UniFi VPN with Active Directory and RADIUS'
+date:
-pubDate: 2024-10-05
+    created: 2024-10-05
-pubTime: '13:51'
-description: 'In this guide we will set up a VPN on a UniFi network that uses a RADIUS server that is backed by Active Directory for authentication.'
-author: 'Samuel Hulme'
 tags: ["unifi", "networking", "active-directory", "radius"]
 ---

+In this guide we will set up a VPN on a UniFi network that uses a RADIUS server that is backed by Active Directory for authentication.

 ## Step 1.
 Set up a RADIUS server